chrisdoc/thesis/thesis.md

 ![System overview of the a GPRS Network](./images/GSMNetwork.jpg "fig:")
 [fig:GSMNetwork]

-#### Mobile Station - MS
+#### Mobile Station

-Mobile stations are the equipment used by mobile subscribers to access services provided by the network operator.
+Mobile stations (MS) are the equipment used by mobile subscribers to access services provided by the network operator.
 The mobile station consist of two components, first the *Mobile Equipment* and second the *Subscriber Identity Module* (SIM).
 The SIM grants a mobile subscriber access to the network and allows to initiate or receive calls.
 For management purposes GSM assigns the following numbers and identities to a MS:

 -   **IMSI** International Mobile Station Identity